Hepatitis B Testing

 You might be thinking: If hepatitis B usually clears up on its own, what’s the point of getting tested?
-While hepatitis B usually does go away on its own, it’s important to know when and if you contract the virus so you and your doctor can closely monitor if the virus appears chronically.
+While hepatitis B usually goes away on its own, it’s important to know when and if you contract the virus so you and your doctor can closely monitor if the virus appears chronically.
 Chronic hepatitis can lead to serious complications that include cirrhosis and cancer of the liver.
 It’s also important to know if you have the virus so you can prevent passing it to partners and spare them the same risks.

-What Are the Symptoms of Hepatitis B?
+What are the Symptoms of Hepatitis B?

 The most common symptom of hepatitis B is to exhibit no symptoms at all.
 About half of adults with hepatitis B never show symptoms of the virus.
 If symptoms do present, they can often be mild or feel like other illnesses, such as the flu or common cold; in other words, symptoms that are not typical of a sexually transmitted virus.
 Symptoms of acute hepatitis B (which will go away as your body fights off infection) are the same as those of chronic hepatitis B, so there’s no way to tell if your infection is acute or chronic based on the symptoms alone.

 When and if symptoms present, they usually show up between six weeks and six months after contracting the virus.
 Common symptoms include: